gh0st27/Lan_Crawler/README.txt

+## Windows LAN Crawler

 Lan Crawler is a crawler and indexer to access shared files by SMB shares(Windows only).

-Files shared by linux and MAC systems will not work as am still working on it.
-Install django in your system with sqllite database which is necessary.
+Note: It does not crawl Linux & MAC shared files.